hapax/hapax.github.io/assets/alien-maths.md

 The more pronounced the imaginative obstructions, the more plausible strong cognitive relativism seems.
-But when we look nearby on the Tree of Life, it becomes less clear.
+But when we look nearby on the Tree of Life, it becomes less certain.
-An anglerfish is fundamentally alien, but what about a chimpanzee?
+I doubt I can simulate an anglerfish, but what about a chimpanzee?
-Unlike a bat or an anglerfish, the chimpanzee has no exotic sensory modalities that a Nagelian could use as proof of incommensurability.
+There are no exotic sensory modalities a Nagelian could use as proof of incommensurability.
 Their cognitive and perceptual hardware appears to be a subset of ours.
-There is no doubt a gestalt that arises from having *just that* hardware, but they are in many respects like us.